|HOW CLEAN IS CLEAN ENOUGH?|

 Questions asked in this forum:

 When will Govt. agencies be inspected for environmental compliance?
 Will diesel fuel ever be banned?
 Should the U.S. instigate a fee-based system to control pollution?
 What explains the increasing number of asthma cases?
 Will stricter standards in the U.S. increase pollution from Mexico?
 What lessons can environmentalists learn from the fight against the cigarette industry?
-Where does a breath of fresh air fit into a cost-benefit analysis?
+Who controls pollution better: the states or the federal government?
 Additional comments...

 June 25, 1997: